Takelechanie/takelechanie.github.io/_pages/cv.md

 ======
 * To model, evaluate, and compare two optical systems for the creation of Bessel beams
    * Internship: 2022-2023, [Institute of Fraunhofer](https://www.iof.fraunhofer.de/)
-* simulation and design of optical setup for Bessel beam in autofocus sensor
+* Simulation and design of optical setup for Bessel beam in autofocus sensor
    * Research Lab Work: 2022-2023, [Institute of Fraunhofer](https://www.iof.fraunhofer.de/)
 * A comparative performance analysis on denoising algorithms on test images
   * 2022 – 2023, [Friedrich Schiller Universtate](https://www.uni-jena.de/en)